 County Courthouse – Springfield

 Location: SW – South Main Street / West 5th Street

 Contractor: Patton & McInturff

 Description: The building faces east and is a two story buff colored brick and stone structure.
-The building is located on landscaped grounds of Courthouse Square in the center of the city.
+The building is located on landscaped grounds of Courthouse Square in the center of Springfield.
 The windows are arched.
 On the center of the roof is a large open brick tower with clock at the top and steep roof.
 The north and south wings are lower in height.
-The large courtroom is located on the south side of the second story.
+In the interior, the first story has a cross-hall plan Stairs at either end ascend to the courtroom which is located in the center of the second story.
+The building houses the County Circuit Court and County Chancery Court of the 19th Judicial District.
 The building was rebuilt in 1929 to 1930 when the north and south wings and the clock tower were added.
 The architect was Dougherty & Gardner and the contractor was J W Chambers Lumber Company.
 The building was renovated from 2004 to 2007.
 The architect was Jack L Breithaupt of Springfield and Robert Stacker and the contractor was Orion Building Corporation.
 The interior designer was Ginger Grand Breithaupt of Springfield.

 Location: 531 South Brown Street / 8th Avenue